As UK's Truss fights for job, new finance minister says she made mistakes | Business

 Britain's new finance minister Jeremy Hunt said on Saturday some taxes would go up and tough spending decisions were needed, saying Prime Minister Liz Truss had made mistakes as she battles to keep her job just over a month into her term.
 In an attempt to appease financial markets that have been in turmoil for three weeks, Truss fired Kwasi Kwarteng as her chancellor of the exchequer on Friday and scrapped parts of their controversial economic package.

-'MEETING OF MINDS' Bank of England (BoE) Governor Andrew Bailey said he had spoken to Hunt and they had agreed on the need to repair the public finances.
+Kwarteng's Sept.
+23 fiscal statement prompted a backlash in financial markets that was so ferocious the Bank of England (BoE) had to intervene to prevent pension funds being caught up in the chaos as borrowing costs surged.
+BoE Governor Andrew Bailey said he had spoken to Hunt and they had agreed on the need to repair the public finances.

 "There was a very clear and immediate meeting of minds between us about the importance of fiscal sustainability and the importance of taking measures to do that," Bailey said in Washington on Saturday.
 "Of course, there was an important measure taken yesterday."
 He also warned that inflation pressures might require a bigger interest rate rise than previously thought due to the government's huge energy subsidies for homes and businesses, and its tax cut plans.